ian1937/mindhive/README.md

 employees/<int:id> GET an employee, PUT edit an employee, DELETE an employee availabilities/<int:id> GET an availability, PUT edit an availability, DELETE an availability

-See coverage report (make sure venv is activated):
+See test coverage report (make sure venv is activated):
 	coverage report